Rich Flex

-"Rich Flex" is a song by Canadian rapper Drake and Atlanta-based rapper 21 Savage.
-It was released on November 4, 2022, as the opening track from their collaborative studio album Her Loss.
-The song interpolates "Savage" (2020) by Megan Thee Stallion, "24's" (2003) by T.I., and "Red Opps" (2016) by 21 Savage, as well as sampling "I Want You, Girl" (1973) by Sugar and "Nora's Transformation" (1973) by Charles Bernstein.
+"Rich Flex" is a song by Canadian rapper Drake and Atlanta-based rapper 21 Savage from their collaborative studio album Her Loss (2022).
+It was sent to US rhythmic radio on November 11, 2022, as the lead single from the album.
+The song interpolates "Savage" (2020) by Megan Thee Stallion, "24's" (2003) by T.I., and 21 Savage's own "Red Opps" (2016), as well as sampling "I Want You, Girl" (1973) by Sugar and "Nora's Transformation" (1973) by Charles Bernstein.
 The song spent its first three weeks on the Billboard Hot 100 chart at number two (tying "My Life" as 21 Savage's highest-charting song as a lead artist), blocked from reaching the top spot by Taylor Swift's "Anti-Hero" and peaked at number one on the Canadian Hot 100 chart where it became Drake's eleventh number one single.
+The song also topped the Billboard Global 200, becoming Drake's second and 21 Savage's first song to do so.

 Background

 On November 3, 2022, the song was announced as part of the tracklist reveal for Her Loss.
-Shortly after release, the track garnered attention and went viral due to its lyrical content.
+Shortly after release, the track garnered attention and went viral due to the chorus's lyrical content.
 The track in particular was widely picked out since it features an interpolation of Megan Thee Stallion's "Savage", including writing credits, while another song on the album titled "Circo Loco" sparked controversy as Drake allegedly accused Stallion of lying about the 2020 shooting incident, involving her and rapper Tory Lanez.
 However, Lil Yachty, who contributed to numerous tracks on Her Loss, confirmed on behalf of Drake that the lyric was in fact about women who lie about getting butt injections (hence the words 'shot' and 'stallion', which is slang for a woman with large buttocks).

 Composition

 Serving as the "tough, bass-driven" opener for the album, "Rich Flex" sees the two rappers "going back and forth" after a spoken intro performed by rapper Young Nudy.
 The track starts out with Drake repeatedly asking Savage to do him a favor over a "typically spare Tay Keith beat", while the latter "raps about strip club exploits at Magic City and pistol-whipping an enemy", occasionally imitating the flow of Stallion's "Savage".
 Similar to their previous collaboration on "Jimmy Cooks", the song makes use of a beat switch over halfway through the track, with Drake riding "a crashing piano beat".
-The song was seen as a return to "rap-mode" for Drake after having ventured into House music with Honestly, Nevermind (2022).
+The song was seen as a return to "rap-mode" for Drake after having ventured into house music with Honestly, Nevermind (2022).